-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer (as defined in Rule 12b-2 of the Act).
-Large accelerated filer o Accelerated filer o Non-accelerated filer x
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See the definitions of "large accelerated filer," accelerated filer and "smaller reporting company" in Rule 12b-2 of the Act.
+(Check one): Large accelerated filer o Accelerated filer o Non-accelerated filer o Smaller reporting company x

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No x
+Yes o No $\mathbf{x}$